Urssito/Luccagram/README.md

 # luccagram

-#### Luccagram is a social network built with Express.js, React and MongoDB. developed by Lucca Urso, a 20 year old Argentine programmer as a personal project.
+#### Luccagram is a social network (currently under development) built with Express.js, React and MongoDB. developed by Lucca Urso, a 20 year old Argentine programmer as a personal project.

 ## How to launch